PFC-University Course Descriptions

-The Code of Conduct course is now 100% online and is no longer offered at PFC-U. Click here to take the Code of Conduct test.
+The Code of Conduct course is now offered online.
+Click here to take the Code of Conduct test.
 (Required for all in-prison volunteers to adult and juvenile facilities.)

 PFC 160: Understanding Inmate Manipulation

 Prerequisite: None [1 hour] This course will provide a straight-forward look at the reality of inmate manipulation.
 Although PFC volunteers have tender hearts toward inmates, it is important that all volunteers understand that not every inmate has a sincere motivation to change and live for Jesus.
 This course will help you recognize when that is the case.
 This class will be held over the one hour lunch break, so please bring your brown bag lunch or pre-order a box lunch.